 Use the setup instructions shown in Simple NAT with IPv4 addressing, not IPv6.

 Also, this example will use the hping3 command.
-(If you have not downloaded the hping3 package, reset the internal VM for access to the Internet, and download the package with pkg install hping3.
-Remember to reset for Simple NAT for this example.)
+(To downloaded the hping3 package, reset the internal VM for access to the Internet, and download the package with pkg install hping3.
+Remember to reset for Simple NAT IP addressing for this example.)

 Refer to hping3(8) for details.

-Without ipfw in place, you should see something similar to:
+Without ipfw in place, the result should be similar to:

 The IP Time to Live option was set up to prevent IP packets from bouncing around the Internet forever.
 RFC 791 initially intended that the value would be considered an actual time value (number of seconds) and that each module processing the packet would subtract processing time from the initial value.
 This was later changed to an integer identifying a "hop count" where the initial value (now 64) is decremented by every router or gateway or forwarding device, such as a firewall.